-• Structural glazing of glass, metal and plastic.
-It may also be used as a weatherseal in structural glazing applications.
+- Structural glazing of metal, plastic and glass.
+It can also be used in structural glazing applications as a weatherseal.

-• Non-structural glazing applications including cap, toe and heel beads and as a weatherseal in glass to glass butt joint glazing.
+- Non-structural glazing applications including toe, heel and cap beads and as a weatherseal in glass to glass butt joint glazing.

 Questions about Pecora 895?
 Contact Us.